How to Avoid Miscommunication in Business Text Messaging

 5. Be friendly and polite

-Finally, like with all communications, use manners.
+Finally, like with all communication methods, mind your manners!
 Say 'please' and 'thank you' when making a request.
-Say 'no problem' when something is being asked of you (as long as you don't mind!).
-If a customer thanks you, say 'Always happy to help' or 'You're welcome'.
+Say 'No problem' when something is being asked of you (as long as you don't mind!).
+If a customer thanks you, say, 'Always happy to help' or 'You're welcome'.
+For bonus friendliness points, personalise the text by adding the customer's name.
 Never assume that customers don't need to hear appreciative phrases.
+This is a great tip for avoiding multiple problems with text messaging.

 Concept of person texting using emojis